Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 Southern Miss Stats and Trends

-- Southern Miss has one win against the spread in three games this year.

-- Southern Miss' games this season have not eclipsed the over/under yet in three opportunities.
+- Southern Miss' games this season have not hit the over on any of three set point totals.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.